Rahilyw/lego-set-browser/README.md

 # LEGO Set Browser

-A full-stack web app for browsing, searching, and filtering LEGO sets — deployed to Azure using AI-assisted infrastructure scaffolding.
+A full-stack web app for browsing, searching, and filtering LEGO sets.
+Deployed to Azure using AI-assisted infrastructure scaffolding.

 ---